Jonathan Schoop Player Props: Tigers vs. White Sox

 Jonathan Schoop At The Plate

-- He has not hit a home run in his 30 games this season.
+- He has not hit a home run in his 35 games this year.

-- Schoop has driven in a run in one game this year, and it was more than one in that game.
+- Schoop has driven in a run in one game this season, and it was more than one in that game.

-- He has scored in five games this year (16.7%), but has had no multi-run games.
+- He has scored at least once seven times this season (20.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.